reposense/RepoSense/.github/ISSUE_TEMPLATE/feature-request.md

 -->

-**Describe the solution you'd like**
+**If possible, describe the solution you'd like**

 <!--
-  Provide a clear and concise description of what you want to happen.
+  Here would be a good place to talk about the solution or the approach that can be taken.
 -->

-**Describe alternatives you've considered**
+**If applicable, describe alternatives you've considered**

 <!--
   Let us know about other solutions you've tried or researched.